 Suicide Prevention Month

-If you or someone you know is suicidal and in need of emergency help, call 988 or the National Suicide Prevention Lifeline or use the Lifeline Crisis Chat.
+If you or someone you know is in suicidal crisis or emotional distress, call 988 or the National Suicide Prevention Lifeline or use the Lifeline Crisis Chat.
+The 988 Lifeline provides free and confidential emotional support 24 hours a day, 7 days a week in the US.

-Addiction Resource Hotline List of addiction and suicide crisis hotlines that have been medically reviewed.
+Addiction Resource Hotline: This is a list of addiction and suicide crisis hotlines that have been medically reviewed.
 They are free, confidential, and available 365 days a week, 24 hours a day.

 Resources